spiceai/docs/spiceaidocs/docs/faq/index.md

 ### 7. How does Spice compare to Spark?

-Spark is primarily designed for large-scale data processing and batch processing pipelines with its distributed computing engine.
+Spark is primarily designed for large-scale data processing and batch-processing pipelines with its distributed computing engine.
 In contrast, Spice is focused on accelerating data access and query speeds for applications through materialization and tier-optimized storage strategies.

 ### 8. How does Spice compare to DuckDB?